Golf Strategy Optimization and the "Drive for show, putt for dough" adage: The optimization model

 The corresponding instances have the order of 10 thousand states and 150 million actions.
 We implemented the value iteration algorithm in C++ (see \cite{GUILLOT2018} for details of the algorithm).
-Most of the time spent on SSP problem resolution actually entails creating the model (with a billion calls to the simulator and Bresenham's algorithm, as we have 10 realizations to simulate for each 150 million actions).
+Most of the time spent on the SSP problem resolution actually entails creating the model (with more than a billion calls to the simulator and Bresenham's algorithm, as we have 15 realizations to simulate for each 150 million actions).
 Although we have attempted to optimize our code as much as possible, optimizing the computational performance is not the main purpose of this study.
 Indeed, the computational performance would clearly improve by parallelizing the construction of the model.
 Instead again we aim at showing that the models are tractable computationally to stimulate further investigations.
-We ran our tests on the plafrim platform (\url{www.plafrim.fr}).
-It takes on average 40 minutes per hole with the discretization chosen.
-As mentioned, most of the computational time is spent building the model.
-Hence, we can obtain an idea of the total computation time for different choices of parameters, as it is essentially linear in the total number of simulations/Bresenham calculations.
-The parameters influencing the number of simulations are: angle discretization, which influences the number \(d\) of possible directions; target distance discretization, which influences the number \(t\) of possible targeted distances; and the number \(r\) of realizations chosen to generate the bootstrapped ``Trackman\textsuperscript{\texttrademark} profiles''.
-Hence, the empirical computation time is of the order \(O(d\cdot t\cdot r)\).